Pressure Washing Katy TX: What Homeowners Need to Know

 Gutters

 Gutter cleaning is less glamorous but arguably more important for home protection.
 Katy gets heavy, fast rainfall.
-Clogged gutters overflow and dump water against the foundation, which accelerates foundation movement in our expansive clay soils.
-We flush gutters and downspouts as part of most property cleaning packages.
+Clogged gutters overflow and dump water against the foundation, which accelerates foundation movement in expansive clay soils.
+Gutter and downspout details should be scoped separately from siding, roof, and driveway cleaning.

 Katy's Master-Planned Communities

 Katy has more master-planned communities per square mile than almost anywhere in Texas.
 Each one has an HOA with exterior maintenance requirements.
-We work in all of them:
+Common planning notes include:

 - Cinco Ranch: The largest and most established MPC in Katy.
 Heavy tree canopy, active HOA, lakeside homes with accelerated mold growth.
-Our Cinco Ranch maintenance guide covers the specifics.
+Start with the Cinco Ranch pressure washing guide, then use the Cinco Ranch maintenance guide for seasonal detail.

 - Cross Creek Ranch: Newer construction in Fulshear.
 Strict architectural standards.
 Homes need cleaning starting in year two or three.